Muhlenbergia schreberi: Ecology

 This species is eaten by the bug Stenodema vicinum, and is also eaten by cattle and other hoofed herbivores.
 The seeds can be distributed by sticking to animal hoofs or shoes.
-Nimblewill grows in light sun and partial shade, and prefer a loamy soil and moist conditions.
 Nimblewill is common around Illinois where it is native.
-The nimblewill is sometimes found around Minnesota.
+Nimblewill is sometimes found around Minnesota.
 Some insects are known to eat nimblewill, like Hysteroneura setariae, Conocephalus brevipennis and Hymenarcys nervosa.
 Birds that are known to eat this plant are tree sparrows, song sparrows and turkeys.

+In horticulture

+It is considered a southern turf type lawn grass and turns brown in the winter.
+This makes it a lesser grass for northern climate lawns.
+It is shade tolerant and tends to spread aggressively once established.
+Because of its durability in moderately cold temperatures, resistance to some arthropod and nematode pests, and competitiveness with undesired plants, this grass can be used to protect peach crops in the American southeast.